HHACarvalho/libdb-nodejs/README.md

-# MovieDB NodeJS API
+# MovieDB Node.js API

-REST API built with NodeJS and Express
+REST API built with Node.js and Express

 ### Compiles and hot-reloads for development